PeterKawa/esp_motion_mmwave/README.md

 Make sure you change all the !secret values, or create them in your /config/esphome/secrets.yaml

 ### Step 7
 _Merge_ (do NOT overwrite), so MERGE the example yaml code (`presence-woonkamer_git.yaml`) to the yaml code of a new device in ESPhome.
-You should keep the unique device keys and password stuff:
+You should keep the unique device keys and password stuff;
+In the end, the new device yaml should look the same as the example yaml, except from these details:
 ```
 # Enable Home Assistant API
 api: